Weafre/weafre.github.io/_posts/2020-05-05-Context-based-adaptive-arithmetic-coding.md

 		continue using the current context, or switch to another one.</li>
 		<li style="list-style-type:circle;font-size:16px;color:black;">While a context is active, it's probabilities are updated in the same manner as our adaptive binary
 		coder</li>
-		<p>This gives us the ability to adapt to large or global
+		<p style="font-size:16px">This gives us the ability to adapt to large or global
 		probability changes, while maintaining our ability to adapt to more gradual, or local changes explained my self:  Global change > select the same context/model --> update is perform on that global model
 		Local change: update only on local model/context